 HR 324 Managing Diversity in the Workplace

 This course will entail readings, cases, discussions, research, guest speakers and exercises so students may understand the complexity of managing diversity in an increasingly diverse workplace.
-(Same as Business Administration 324).
 Credit, 3 hours.

 HR 350 Leadership in Organizations (formerly HRD 350)